-DAU Training / Guidance for Public Release of DoD Information
+Guidance and Training for Public Release of DoD Information on DAU.mil Sites

-When sharing DoD information on a public website, it is important to follow certain guidelines to ensure operational security and safeguard protected information.
-All content shared on any portion of DAU.mil must be reviewed with these guidelines in mind.
+When sharing DoD information on a public website, whether behind a login or not, it is important to follow certain guidelines to ensure operational security and safeguard protected information.
+All content shared on any portion of DAU.mil, to include communities of practice and team sites, must be reviewed with these guidelines in mind.
 Therefore, content creators and anyone with the authority to approve content must be aware of these policies.

 In our efforts to assist the Defense Acquisition Workforce, we must ensure that any information we release cannot be combined or aggregated in such a manner that is damaging to National security.
 Additionally, no posts should contain information that concerns a subject of potential controversy among the DoD Components or with other Federal agencies or that contains technical data that may be militarily critical and subject to limited distribution.
 Read the information below to ensure you are aware of the guidance related to public release.

 Questions related to public release of information, security reviews or DAU release authority should be directed to the DAU Communications and Public Affairs Office firstname.lastname@example.org.